Sage-Bionetworks/portalsDocs/articles/annotation_and_query.md

 	{% endtab %}

 	{% tab Web %}
-On the wiki page, click `Tools` button in the upper right corner to `Edit Wiki Project`.
+On the wiki page, click `Tools` button in the upper right corner to `Edit Wiki`.
 Click `Insert` and choose `Table: Query on Files/Folders`.
 Enter your query in the box and click the **Insert** button.
 Once you save the wiki page, the results will be displayed as a table.